nismod/irv-autopkg/README.md

 * Write tests against the new Processor (see: `tests/dataproc/integration` for examples)
 * Rebuild image and deploy: The API will expose any valid processor-folder placed under the `dataproc/core` folder.

+## Acknowledgments

+This research received funding from the FCDO Climate Compatible Growth Programme.
+The views expressed here do not necessarily reflect the UK government's official policies.